klebgenomics/Kleborate/docs/source/kpsc_modules.rst

    -m kpsc__cgmlst

-This module performs cgMLST allele calling using `MiST <https://github.com/BioinformaticsPlatformWIV-ISP/MiST>`_  tool.
+This module performs cgMLST using the `MiST <https://github.com/BioinformaticsPlatformWIV-ISP/MiST>`_  tool, to type against the `KpSC cgMLST scheme <https://doi.org/10.1371/journal.pone.0004982>`_ hosted by BIGSdb-Pasteur.
+LIN codes are inferred from the cgSTs, and are used to report sublineage (SL) and clonal group (CG) designations, see `this paper <https://doi.org/10.1093/molbev/msac135>` for details of the scheme and `this PLoS Biology article <https://doi.org/10.1371/journal.pbio.3003781>`_ for more information and examples on LIN codes as nomenclature for bacterial lineages.

 Outputs